On-Page Above the Fold content SEO

 by Wayne Smith

-Youtube @GoogleSearchCentral -- John Mueller Q and A
+Youtube @GoogleSearchCentral Q and A -- John Mueller

-Search engines are less than transparent about how they look at the above-the-fold information.
 A/B Testing can be done easily for this area of the page.
 What is presented directly affects user behavior, interactions, and engagement with the content.

 Keywords Above the Fold